 1 cinnamon stick

-- Clean the mutton properly, wash it with lukewarm water and drain it well
+- For making this bengali mutton curry, first, clean the mutton properly, wash it with lukewarm water and drain the water well from the mutton.

-- Keep it in a mixing bowl, add 1/2 lemon juice and 3 tbsp of curd.
+- Marinade the mutton with 1/2 lemon juice and 3 tbsp of curd or yoghurt.
 Mix it all.
-Cover the bowl to tenderise the mear till the other ingredients are ready.
+Cover the marinated mutton to tenderise the meat till the other ingredients are ready.

-- Take garlic, ginger, green chillies and tomato in the grinder.
-Make a smooth paste of it.
+- Make a smooth paste of garlic, ginger, green chillies and tomato (quantity described in the ingredients portion) with the help of a grinder.
 Add 2-3 tbsp water if required.
 Keep it aside.

-- Little crush the whole spices.
+- Little crush the whole spices (garam masala).
 Keep it aside.

 - Heat a pressure cooker on medium to high flame, add 1/2 cup of mustard oil(around 125 ml) heat the oil until smoke starts coming.